 In early 2008, Council embarked on a project to investigate the heritage significance of approximately 700 new buildings and places within the Wingecarribee Shire as potential new heritage items.

-These sites had been identified for further investigation through earlier heritage studies and reports, through Land Use Applications received by Council, by Council’s heritage advisor and planners, and nomination by members of the local community.
+These sites had been identified for further investigation through earlier heritage studies and reports, through Development Applications (formerly called Land Use Applications) received by Council, by Council’s Heritage Advisor and planners, and nomination by members of the local community.